 “If you could choose any piece in this gallery to have on the wall, which one would it be?”

-Dotted around the Village, these five locations will serve up delectable BC wine tastings and hors d’oeuvres, along with an interactive art experience each Friday during October from 5 – 7 PM.
+Dotted around the Village, these four locations will serve up delectable BC wine tastings and hors d’oeuvres, along with an interactive art experience each Friday during October from 5 – 7 PM.
 Expect artists live painting, demonstrations, and informal gallery owner chats as you sip and nibble on something yummy.
 This is the perfect date night idea, pre-dinner activity, or simply a lovely way to explore what’s happening in the world of art in Whistler.

 “The Whistler Wine Walk is a great opportunity for people to connect with artists and enjoy the various gallery soirees,” says Liz Peacock, Co-Director and Gallery Manager of the Mountain Galleries at the Fairmont Chateau Whistler.
 “Fall is a time when the town slows down and visitors can enjoy all that the mountains have to offer, the crisp mountain air, the vibrant colours, and it’s a chance to relax and mingle with the locals.”

 Enjoy the crisp evening air and fall colours as you slowly amble from each gallery to the next.
 This isn’t the time to rush.
 It’s all about taking a moment to think about colour, texture, form, and how it makes you feel.
-The five galleries are very different, and we reached out to each one to see what you can expect and what you should keep an eye out for when you go on your own, self-guided Wine Walk this October.
+The four galleries are very different, and we reached out to each one to see what you can expect and what you should keep an eye out for when you go on your own, self-guided Wine Walk this October.

 The Gallery at Maury Young Arts Centre